thanhle1547/flutter_form_registry/README.md

 -----

-Do you want functionality like scrolling to the first invalid form after being validated?
+Do you want functionality like scrolling to the first invalid form?

 You don't want to maintain a list of keys for your form fields by yourself?